IFS4205-TraceIT/ansible-management/README.md

 ### Tearing down the `TraceIT` Infrastructure

 Steps:
-1. Run the [`Teardown from environment` workflow](https://github.com/IFS4205-TraceIT/ansible-management/actions/workflows/teardown.yml) while specifying which environment to run it in.
+1. Run the [`Teardown from environment` workflow](https://github.com/IFS4205-TraceIT/ansible-management/actions/workflows/teardown.yml) while specifying which environment to execute it in.

 ### Deploying the `TraceIT` infrastructure